Why I Love a Textile-Page Art Journal

 I know I want a handmade journal to hold my small art.

-Lots of reasons why:
+There are lots of reasons why:

 1. The textile page journal feels good to hold and look through